Gesee-y/Cruise.jl/README.md

 * Choose the module you want to improve.
 * Fork, hack, PR.
 Simple.

-> I'm neither physicist nor an expert in rendering, so any expertise is welcome, especially on these point.
+> I’m not a physicist nor a rendering expert, so any contribution from people with deep experience in those areas would be highly valuable to push Cruise further.

 ---